antevens/boatcontrol/README.md

 Boatcontrol is an open hardware design for a marine grade smart/IoT electrical distribution panel and electronics platform (boat) controller.

+It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with invividual circuits up to 60A and compatible with both DC and DC current.

-You can think of this as a giant latching relay board with a socket to act like a regular **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) breakout
+The smart part is provided by either a **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.

 All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability in mobile marine environment.
-Note that these boards need to carry significant amounts of current (up to 660 Amperes!) and voltage (max 277V) and as such PCB thickness and clearances are CRITICAL along with proper thermal management.
+Note that these boards need to carry significant amounts of current and high voltage and as such PCB thickness and clearances are CRITICAL along with proper thermal management.

 Special care has been taken to limit idle power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts while idle, if a